Home : Earlham Summer : Frequent asked questions

 Our staff is trained in camp protocols and procedures.
 In addition, Earlham College Public Safety is committed to creating and maintaining a safe and secure environment by providing effective, efficient and consistent service to every member of the college community.

-Public Safety is an integral part of campus life and on duty 24-hours a day, year-round, patrolling campus and responding to emergencies and requests for assistance.
+Public Safety is an integral part of campus life, and officers are on duty 24 hours a day year-round.
+They patrol campus and respond to emergencies and requests for assistance.

 Can I request a roommate?